ShanikaKadidalSundresh/ShanikaKadidalSundresh/README.md

     </td>
   </tr>
 </table>
+-->

 ## 🚀 About Me
-With a background in Electronics and Communication Engineering and hands-on experience in software development, research, and leadership, I thrive at the intersection of technology, analytics, and security.
-My journey started with hardware and embedded systems, working on IoT, VLSI, and automation projects.
-The vast amount of data these systems generate sparked my curiosity for data science, leading me to pursue a **Master of Applied Science in Data Science at the Illinois Institute of Technology**.

-Now, I am eager to bridge my technical expertise with impactful problem-solving, leveraging my skills in data science, AI, and technology-driven solutions.
+I am a Data Science graduate student, with a **Master of Applied Science in Data Science from the Illinois Institute of Technology**, with a strong interest in building practical, data-driven solutions that support intelligent decision-making.
+My work spans machine learning, deep learning, time-series forecasting, data analysis, and end-to-end data pipelines, with a focus on transforming complex datasets into reliable and actionable insights.

+Through academic and industry projects, I have gained hands-on experience working with large, real-world datasets, applying data cleaning, feature validation, statistical analysis, and predictive modeling techniques to solve business problems.
+I enjoy working at the intersection of analytics, machine learning, and engineering, and I am eager to continuously learn, apply my skills, and contribute to teams building scalable, AI-driven, and technology-focused solutions.

 <!-- ### 💻 All my projects are available on [GitHub](https://github.com/shanika-ks) -->